bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 <link rel="apple-touch-icon" sizes="180x180" href="{{ '/assets/graphics/LetsTalk-Podcasts-Favicon-180px.png' | relative_url }}">{% comment %}iOS Homescreen icon{% endcomment %}{% endraw %}
 ```

-While these five icon files would not be enough were my site to be a progressive web app (PWA), they are enough for all the modern browsers, and to allow the site to be nicely pinned to an iOS home screen.
-(PWAs need more than just icons, at the very least they need manifest files.)
+While these five icon files would not be enough were my site to be a progressive web app (PWA), they are enough for all the modern browsers, and allow the site to be nicely pinned to an iOS home screen.
+(PWAs need more than just icons; at the very least, they need manifest files.)

 As you can see in the comment, I made use of the free Mac app [Iconology](https://apps.apple.com/ie/app/iconology/id1463452867?mt=12) to generate all the needed files from a single master image.